-The cantref of Aberedw, including the castle, became the subject to a legal dispute in 1293 when the Tosny family, the original Norman overlords, claimed the area as part of their conquest of Elfael in 1093!
+The cantref of Aberedw, including the castle, became the subject of a legal dispute in 1293 when the Tosny family, the original Norman overlords, claimed the area as part of their conquest of Elfael in 1093!
 The dispute was eventually settled in favour of the Beauchamp family, successors to the Tosnys.
-Such a powerful family however probably had little use for a small castle such as Aberedw and the site seemingly drifted into ruin thereafter.
+However, such a powerful family probably had little use for a small castle such as Aberedw and the site seemingly drifted into ruin thereafter.
 The structure was damaged badly by construction of a railway (now dismantled) in the nineteenth century with much masonry being removed to support the building effort.

 Douglas, D.C and Rothwell, H (ed) (1975).
 English Historical Documents Vol 3 (1189-1327).
 Routledge, London.